KittyGiraudel/site/_posts/2013-10-09-advanced-sass-list-functions-again.md

 <li>Require it in your <code>config.rb</code> file: <code>require 'ListFunctions'</code></li>
 <li>Import it in your stylesheet: <code>@import 'ListFunctions';</code></li>
 </ol>
 <p>Done.
 From there you can use all the functions you want.
 Isn't it awesome?
+Plus all you have to do to update the library is reinstalling the gem with the same command as step 1.
+No more checking your functions are up to date and copy pasting all over again.</p>
-All of this thanks to <a href="http://viii.in/">Vinay Raghu</a> who made the Compass extension out of my original work.
+<p>All of this thanks to <a href="http://viii.in/">Vinay Raghu</a> who made the Compass extension out of my original work.
 A million thanks to him!</p>
 </section>
 <section id="added-functions">
 <h2>New functions <a href="#added-functions">#</a></h2>